wishful-project/examples/Get_Started_Examples/Simple_GNURadio_Example/README.md

 For any information or issue, please contact Maicon Kist at kistm@tcd.ie

+## Before you start

+We assume that the person following this tutorial has familiarity with the Unix command line (specially the networking tools, such as **ifconfig**) and with a command line text editor (such as vim or nano).

 ## Goal of this experiment

 The goal of this experiment is to create an example tutorial for the WiSHFUL framework and the UPI functions usage that